TreacherousDev/Treacherous/README.md

 {right} --> {left} | {right, left} | {down, left} | {right, down, left}
 ```
-On the next iteration, it must then transition to all its open branches, excluding the branch connecting to its parent.
-Here, we take {left, right, down} as the production of {right}, and we must then transition to the directions right and down.
+Here, we take {right, down, left} as the production of {right}, so we produce the selected room at its right neighbor.
+Then, we get the selected room's directions and transition to all non-parent directions.
+In this case, the non-parent directions are up and down.
 ![Screenshot (543)](https://github.com/TreacherousDev/Cellular-Procedural-Generation-with-Tilemaps/assets/55629534/9a2da299-1bcf-4d3f-822c-f194b30a66fe)
 ```
 Let R = {right, down, left}